Hmmm . . . sure looks like a human being to me.

-Mommy, I heard you say that your best friend just had a baby girl.
-I can’t wait to meet her!
-We can have so much fun together!
-Did you tell Daddy about me yet?
+Mommy, I heard tell your best friend who is also having a baby girl that you couldn’t wait to meet her.
+We’ll have so much fun playing with each other!
+Have you told Daddy about me yet?
 I bet he’ll be so happy to hear the news!

 Mommy, even though I’m only twelve-weeks-old, I can still sense things.
 I can especially sense when something’s wrong.
 And I sense that something’s wrong, Mommy.
 I heard you tell Amanda that you were troubled, and that you didn’t know what to do, and how mixed up your life seems to be.
 I’m worried about you, Mommy.
 You told her that your pregnancy couldn’t have come at a worst possible time.
 I’m your pregnancy!
 Why is it such a bad time to have me?

 If you can just hold on.
 Don’t do anything until I arrive.
 Then everything will be perfect.
 I can’t wait to see your face, Mommy, or squeeze your finger.
 I’ll smile at you when you’re giving me a bath.
 And I really can’t wait ’til you kiss my face all over and snuggle my neck with your nose!

 You can’t wait for those things either, right Mommy?
 What could bring bring a mommy more joy than having a baby?
 I think you’ll be the best Mom EVER!
 And I’ll try so hard to be the best daughter ever.
 I’m going to rest now, Mom.
 Talk soon.

 “Miss Stockton, please, have a seat on that table.
 How far along do you think you are?”

 Does the baby’s father or your family know you’re here?”

 “Oh, that’s not important.
 Are you familiar with the procedure?”